There and back again: A circuit extraction tale: Preliminaries

 We will only consider \emph{runnable patterns}, which satisfy certain conditions ensuring they are implementable in practice.

-\begin{definition}[{\cite[p.~4]{GFlow}}] A measurement pattern is \emph{runnable} if the following conditions hold. \begin{itemize} \item No correction depends on an outcome not yet measured. \item All non-input qubits are prepared. \item All non-output qubits are measured. \item A command $C$ acts on a qubit $i$ only if $i$ has not already been measured, and one of (1)-(3) holds: \begin{enumerate}[label=({\arabic*})] \item $i$ is an input and $C$ is not a preparation, \item $i$ has been prepared and $C$ is not a preparation, \item $i$ has not been prepared, $i$ is not an input, and $C$ is a preparation. \end{enumerate} \end{itemize} \end{definition}
+\begin{definition}[\cite{Patterns}] A measurement pattern is \emph{runnable} if the following conditions hold. \begin{itemize} \item No correction depends on an outcome not yet measured. \item All non-input qubits are prepared. \item All non-output qubits are measured. \item A command $C$ acts on a qubit $i$ only if $i$ has not already been measured, and one of (1)-(3) holds: \begin{enumerate}[label=({\arabic*})] \item $i$ is an input and $C$ is not a preparation, \item $i$ has been prepared and $C$ is not a preparation, \item $i$ has not been prepared, $i$ is not an input, and $C$ is a preparation. \end{enumerate} \end{itemize} \end{definition}

-Runnable measurement patterns can be \emph{standardized} \cite[p.~4]{GFlow}, so that all preparations $N_i$ appear first, then all the entangling operators $E_{ij}$, then the measurements $M_i^{\ld, \alpha}$ and finally the corrections.
 The entangling operators $E_{ij}$ in a pattern determine the resource graph state.
 In fact, they correspond to the edges of the underlying \emph{\LOG}.
 This is formalised in the following definitions and remark, which will be used throughout the paper.

 \begin{definition} An \emph{open graph} is a tuple $(G,I,O)$ where $G=(V,E)$ is an undirected graph, and $I,O \sse V$ are distinguished (possibly overlapping) subsets representing \emph{inputs} and \emph{outputs}.
 We will write $\comp{O} := V\setminus O$ for the \emph{non-outputs} and $\comp{I}:= V\setminus I$ for the \emph{non-inputs}.
-If $v\not\in I$ and $v\not\in O$, we call $v$ an \emph{internal} vertex, and if $v\in I\cup O$, we call $v$ a \emph{boundary vertex}.
+If $v \in \comp{I}$ and $v \in \comp{O}$, we call $v$ an \emph{internal} vertex, and if $v\in I\cup O$, we call $v$ a \emph{boundary vertex}.
 For vertices $u,v \in V$ we write $u\sim v$ when $u$ and $v$ are adjacent in $G$, and denote by $N_G(u)\coloneqq\{w\in V \mid w\sim u\}$ the set of neighbours of $u$. \end{definition}